jk367/personal_website/content/photos/Geoegian_woman.md

 draft: false
 ---

-portrait of my friend from Georgia.
+Portrait of my friend from Georgia.